daarlabs/docs/content/docs/packages/tempest/_index.md

 Process and prepare all necessary things to provide frontend assets

 ## Assets providing
-By default, Mirage has routes for dynamic Tempest content, so you don't need to worry about that
+By default, Hiro has routes for dynamic Tempest content, so you don't need to worry about that

 ## Class
 - **tempest.Class()** is factory, which create **gox.Node** class element or string